-Construction of the M8 carriageway and on slip is likely to have removed any archaeological remains that may have been present within the trunk road boundary.
+Construction of the M80 is likely to have removed any archaeological remains that may have been present within the trunk road boundary.
 The potential for the presence of unknown archaeological remains in the study area has therefore been assessed to be low.

-Factor has no constraints that are likely to be impacted by the proposed works and has therefore been scoped out of further environmental assessment.
+This factor has no constraints that are likely to be impacted by the proposed works given that they relate to the like for like replacement of the existing carriageway.
+Therefore, cultural heritage has been scoped out of further environmental assessment.